tomtor/HDL-deflate/README.md

 to use a dedicated pre-computed Huffman tree.
 I could add this if there is interest, but it is probably better to use a more dense coding in your FPGA application data in the first place.

+## Compression speed

+To reduce LUT usage the original implementation matched each slot in the search window in a dedicated clock cycle.
+By setting `FAST` to `True` it will generate the logic to match the whole window in a single cycle.
+The effective speed will be around 1 input byte every two cycles.

+## Disabling functionality to save LUTs

 The compress mode can be disabled by setting `COMPRESS` to `False`.

 The decompress mode can be disabled by setting `DECOMPRESS` to `False`.

 As an option you can disable dynamic tree decompression by setting `DYNAMIC` to `False`.
 This will save a lot of LUT-ram and HDL-Deflate compressed output is always using a static tree, but zlib will normally generate dynamic trees.
+Set zlib option `Z_FIXED` to generate streams with a static tree.

+In general the size of `leaves` and `d_leaves` can be reduced a lot when the maximal length of the input stream is less than 32768.
+One can replace `test_data()` in `test_deflate.py` with a specific version which generates typical test data for the intended FPGA application, and repeatedly halve the sizes of the `leaves` arrays until the test fails.

 FAST MATCH10 compress only has quite good resource usage.

-## Compression speed
+## Practical considerations

-To reduce LUT usage the original implementation matched each slot in the search window in a dedicated clock cycle.
-By setting `FAST` to `True` it will generate the logic to match the whole window in a single cycle.
-The effective speed will be around 1 input byte every two cycles.
+In general HDL-Deflate is interesting when speed is important.
+When speed is not a real issue using a (soft) CPU with zlib is probably the better approach.
+Especially decompression is also quite fast with a CPU and HDL-Deflate needs a lot of LUTs when configured to decompress ANY deflate input stream.
+Compression is another story because it is a LOT faster in hardware with the `FAST` option and uses a reasonable amount of LUTs.

 # FPGA validation

-## Minimal
+## Minimal with smaller leaves arrays

 Resource|Estimation
 --------|----------